Professional Pathway Credential

 • Get Ahead: Take a single course or complete the full 30-credit-hour credential.

-• Make the Most Your Time: Take steps of meaningful progress that lasts beyond graduation.
+• Make the Most of Your Time: Take steps of meaningful progress that lasts beyond graduation.

 • Open Doors: Build a foundation for success in college (including Taylor University) or the workforce.